 - Siblings (if you are 21 or over)

-- Family preference immigrants ARE subject to wait times.
-Married children, children over the age of 21, and siblings are subject to wait times.
-Currently, visa wait times range from a few years to several years.
+- Family preference immigrants: Married children, children over 21, and siblings ARE subject to wait times, ranging from a few to several years.

 We Can Help!